mjordan/islandora_workbench_integration/README.md

 Also provides endpoints for exposing:

+* Drupal core's version number
 * the maximum file size that can be uploaded
-* Drupal's version number
+* this module's version number
 * file hash/checksum

-Access to both of these endpoints requires the 'administer site configuration' permission.

 ## Usage